duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 ### Filtering

 Filtering is another very common operation.
-We'll use [`cities-airports.csv` file](/data/cli/cities-airports.csv), which looks like this:
+For this, we'll use [`cities-airports.csv` file](/data/cli/cities-airports.csv).
+For each airport, this file contains its `IATA` code and the main cities that it serves:

 ```csv
 city,IATA